reidmorrison/symmetric-encryption/docs/configuration.md

 layout: default
 ---

-## Rails Configuration
+## Configuration

-If deploying to Heroku, see: [Heroku Configuration](heroku.html)
+If running Symmetric Encryption v3, see [v3 Configuration](v3_configuration.html)

-For a standalone environment without Rails, see: [Standalone Configuration](standalone.html)
+The notes below apply to Symmetric Encryption v4 and above.

 ### Add to Gemfile